gares/devcont-demo/README.md

 ```

 Now click on the `Reopen in Container` popup, or type
 F1 and then `Reopen in Container`.
 The image will be built on the fly after downloading the base image (about 4G).
+The right version of vscoq will be installed in code (this may take some time,
+wait until the vscoq panel shows up).

-Stepping through a.v should work
+Stepping through a.v should work.

 # Uploading the image to dockerhub (TODO, I have not tried)